dxxmsdxy/onchain-canon/README.md

 {"p":"oc"}
 ```

-Previous OC inscription data can be “primed” by re-inscribing a blank OC message on an OC inscription.
+Previous OC inscription data can be “primed” by inscribing a blank OC message on an existing OC inscription.

+Primed OC inscriptions are ignored.

 Primed OC inscriptions can be normalized by re-inscribing a second sequential blank OC message.

-Re-inscribing OC content and/or credit data on a primed OC inscription replaces its previous content.
+Inscribing OC content and/or credit data on a primed OC inscription 'replaces' its previous content.

 Replaced OC data remains immutably on-chain.